TimothyByrd/d2rmm_mods_ch/RuneAndGemSplitting_CH/README.md

 This mod adds recipes for upgrading and splitting runes and gems.

 Upgrade 2 lower to 1 higher.
 Split 1 higher to 2 lower.
+Can make the split recipes also require a thawing potion for compatibility with StackableRunes and StackableGems mods.

 If __`2-Rune Upgrades`__ is enabled, the existing rune upgrade recipes are updated to require two of the lower rune and no gem.